IBM-MIL/BluePic/README.md

 You will get at "Are you sure..." message, make sure all the services under the Services tab are checked and click DELETE, this will delete the application and all of the created services:
 <p align="center">
 <img src="img/delete_app_confirmation.PNG"  alt="Drawing" width=700 border=0 /></p>
 <p align="center">Figure 34.
-Deleting a Bluemix application and its binded services.</p>
+Deleting a Bluemix application and its bound services.</p>

 Now, you must delete the Bluemix DevOps project that was created.
 First, go to the IBM Bluemix DevOps Services main site [here](https://hub.jazz.net/).
 The main page looks like this:
 <p align="center">